 Refer to the following reading source to learn about the sustainable choices in building materials and some criteria of their selection.

 This chapter takes a tour over the key material classes used in buildings.
 There are conventional choices and some alternatives.
-As you read, take note of cons and pros of switching to "greener" alternatives.
+As you read, take note of pros and cons of switching to "greener" alternatives.

 Karolides, A., Chapter 2.
 Introduction to Green Building Materials and Systems (pp. 27-66), in Green Building: Project Planning and Cost Estimating, RSMeans, John Wiley & Sons Inc., 2011 [available online through PSU library system].